arbabali/TRON_2D_GAME/README.md

 * Contains Game Sound Effects

 ## FEATURES TO COME
-* Working ON Sigle Story Mode,where Computer can play against User.
+* Working ON Single Story Mode,where Computer can play against User.

 ## CLASS DIAGRAM